 In the future, we want to extend our work to more complex perception problems, like training on RGB images or scenes with multiple objects.
-An interesting question is if perception on point clouds could be facilitated by using methods like pointnet++~\citep{pointnet} that are specifically designed for this type of input data instead of treating the point cloud like a normal image.
+An interesting question is if perception on point clouds could be facilitated by using methods like pointnet++~\citep{pointnet++} that are specifically designed for this type of input data instead of treating the point cloud like a normal image.

 A logical next step is also using our hybrid models for predicting more than one step into the future.
-Working on sequences instead makes it for example possible to guide learning by enforcing constraints temporal consistency or to exploit temporal cues like optical flow.
-The models could also be used in a filtering scenario to track the state of an object and at the same time infer latent variables of the system like the friction coefficients.
-Similarly, we can also use the learned models to plan and execute robot actions using model predictive control.
+Working on sequences makes it for example possible to guide learning by enforcing constraints like temporal consistency or to exploit temporal cues like optical flow.
+The model could also be used in a filtering scenario to track the state of an object and at the same time infer latent variables of the system like the friction coefficients.
+Similarly, we can use the learned model to plan and execute robot actions using model predictive control.